San Damiano Program

 Week-long service immersion experiences, both domestic and international, are offered over fall break, spring break and during the summer.
 Applications are available at the start of the fall semester and are due in October.
 Each trip includes a formation experience beginning in November and continuing up until the date of the trip.
 Throughout the formation experience, group members will meet with their group for cultural education, reflection, team building and fundraising.

-(For First-year students Only)To conclude Franciscan Mission Week, members of the freshmen class will participate in Habitat for Humanity’s fall break Collegiate Challenge program - building or refurbishing a home alongside the family who will eventually reside in it.
+In celebration of Franciscan Mission Week, first-year have the opportunity to serve on Habitat for Humanity’s fall break Collegiate Challenge trip - building or refurbishing a home alongside the family who will eventually reside in it.

 Over spring break, there will be two Habitat for Humanity Collegiate Challenge Trips.
 At the end of the spring semester, another group will have the opportunity to participate in Habitat for Humanity’s Collegiate Challenge, building or refurbishing a home alongside the family who will eventually reside in it.